statpng/GWAS/plink_tutorial.md

 ## 6. Output formats:
-Plink can output results in several formats such as text, binary, and VCF.
+PLINK can output results in several formats such as text, binary, and VCF.
 To specify the output format, use the ```--out <output filename>``` flag followed by the desired format extension.
-These are just a few examples of what you can do with plink.
-For more information on plink and its commands, refer to the official documentation (https://www.cog-genomics.org/plink/1.9/).
+These are just a few examples of what you can do with PLINK.
+For more information on PLINK and its commands, refer to the official documentation (https://www.cog-genomics.org/plink/1.9/).